mcostalba/scoutfish/README.md

     {"white-move": "e8=Q"}
     {"black-move": ["O-O-O", "O-O"]}
+    {"black-move": "Rac1"}

 To find all games with white's queen promotion in _e8_ and all games with a black castling, no matter if long or short.
+Rule supports SAN notation with a disambiguation, like _Rac1_.

 ##### moved / captured